scloud19/SECipedia/AWS/cloudwatch.md

 	EC2 Monitoring
 		Can create alarms that automatically stop, terminate, reboot, or recover your EC2 instance.
+			You can add these actions to any alarm that is set on an Ec2 per-instance metric.

 			STOP/TERMINATE
 				Can help you save money.
 			REBOOT/RECOVER
 				Automatically reboot instances or recover them onto new hardware if a system impairment occurs.

+				EC2ActionsAccess
+					IAM role enables AWS to perform alarm actions on your behalf.

 		For instances on which you've enabled detailed monitoring, you can also get aggregated data across groups of similar instances.
 			Each data point covers the instance's previous 1 minute of activity.
 (If non-detailed monitoring is enabled, each data point covers the instance's previous 5 minutes of activity.)